biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 ## Generate output with SPARQL

-Once the RDF is uploaded into a triple store, such as Virtuoso, is is possible to write SPARQL queries that return records in JSON that can be parsed by a biohackaton website.
+Once the RDF is uploaded into a triple store, such as Virtuoso, it is possible to write SPARQL queries that return records in a JSON format that can be parsed inside a (biohackaton) website.
 For example, the following queries lists all biohackathons at time of writing:

 ```sql
 prefix bhx: <http://biohackerxiv.org/resource>